ebarcott-aerospike/kubernetes-operator/docs/Intro.md

 ---

 The Aerospike Kubernetes Operator automates the deployment and management of Aerospike Enterprise clusters on Kubernetes.
-The Operator provides a controller which manages a Custom Resource Definition (CRD) to extend the Kubernetes API for Aerospike clusters.
+The Operator has a controller which manages a Custom Resource Definition (CRD) to extend the Kubernetes API for Aerospike clusters.
 Aerospike cluster deployment and life cycle management are performed by updating an Aerospike cluster Custom Resource (CR).

 ## What features does it provide?